 - people who are cognitively impaired.

-- Faculty-level animal ethics committees provide similar oversight for animal welfare and well-being in research projects ranging from laboratory research to wildlife-field studies.
+- Faculty-level animal ethics committees (AECs) provide similar oversight for animal welfare and well-being in research projects ranging from laboratory research to wildlife-field studies.

 UCT Guideline for Risk-Based Ethical Review of Research (Human Participants)